astampoulis/website-source/content/blog/taksim-modes-makam.md

 mode type_synth [input, output].
 ```

-Now let's work on the actual clause transformation.
+Now let's work on the logic of the actual clause transformation.
 A clause like the following:

 ```makam-noeval
 type_check (lambda E) (arrow A1 A2) :-